 19.47.010 Establishment.

 19.47.020 Policy.

 19.47.030 Report.

 19.47.040 Decisions consistent with the policy.

-19.47.045 Permitted uses.

-19.47.050 Prohibited uses.
+19.47.050 Permitted uses.

-19.47.060 Nonconformities and legal existing uses.
+19.47.060 Prohibited uses.

 19.47.070 Mapping.

 19.47.080 Interpretation.

 19.47.010.
 Establishment.
-The council may establish, by ordinance under section 19.510.040, wetlands overlay district zoning, including protective buffers, on any real property for the purpose of restoring or protecting a wetland on the property.
+After receipt of the wetlands inventory map under section 19.47.070, the council may establish, by ordinance under section 19.510.040 or section 19.510.050, wetlands overlay district zoning, including protective buffers and grading and grubbing restrictions, on any real property for the purpose of restoring or protecting a wetland on the property.
 The wetlands overlay district overlays the base or underlying zoning district so that any parcel of land in the wetlands overlay district will also be in another zoning district.
-Land within a wetlands overlay district is subject to the requirements established in this chapter and restrictions and requirements established by other applicable ordinances and regulations of the County.
+Land within the wetlands overlay district is subject to the requirements established in this chapter and restrictions and requirements established by other applicable ordinances and regulations of the County.
+The department may adopt administrative rules to administer this chapter.